Idiopathic head tremor

-Idiopathic head tremors (IHT) in dogs are characterized by involuntary lateral or vertical movement of the head.
-Idiopathic head tremors are ordinarily considered a benign disease characterized by uncontrollable head tremors of spontaneous initiation and cessation.
+Idiopathic head tremors (IHT) are characterized by involuntary lateral or vertical movement of the head.
+Idiopathic head tremors are ordinarily considered a benign disease of the dog characterized by uncontrollable head tremors of spontaneous initiation and cessation.
 These head tremors are considered idiopathic because the cause is not apparent, but nervous system disorders, seizures and head injuries may be significant contributors of idiopathic head tremors in dogs.
 Head tremors are usually not associated with any other symptoms, although some dogs have other signs of disease in addition to head tremors.

-Overview

-Idiopathic head tremors are characterized by three movements: rotational, up and down, and side to side.
-They occur spontaneously and typically last for 1–3 minutes.
-There is often not a postictal stage that generally follows a seizure, because idiopathic head tremors are not considered seizure activity.
-Dogs are generally alert and responsive during an episode.

-This condition is more common in dogs from six months to three years old, and some breeds are more susceptible than others, including Spanish Hounds, Chow Chows, Samoyed dogs, Dobermans, Labrador Retrievers, Dalmatians, pitbulls, and Bulldogs.

 Cause

 The cause is idiopathic, or unknown.
 One commonly accepted theory is dyskinesia that originates in the basal ganglia of the brain, which is responsible for motor control.
 Other possible causes are low glucose and/or calcium levels in the blood, often experienced by lactating dogs.
 Hormonal fluctuations may be a factor as well, since idiopathic head tremors are often more pronounced during estrus.